DLBPointon/grit-weeklyreport/README.md

-Welcome to the Weekly Report for Jira in GRIT by dp24
+Welcome to the Jira Scripts for GRIT by dp24

+## weeklyreport.py
 This script pulls weekly data split by project, and further split by:
     - Tickets new
     - Tickets modified